ericsonga/APCSAReview/_sources/LoopBasics/lWhile.rst

    // an infinite loop
    while (true)
    {
-      System.out.println("This is the loop that never ends");
+      System.out.println("This is a loop that never ends");
    }

 The infinite loop above is pretty obvious.
 But, most infinite loops are accidental.
 They usually occur because you forget to change the thing you are checking in the condition.